 The outside of our home is two-tone cream with sand coloured rocks.
-Here an old picture of the front of our home, you can see how the lights just don’t fit in, and they are dirty with very faded black paint.
-This outdoor light fixture makeover is going to fix all that in an afternoon.
+Here’s an old picture of the front of our home, see how the exterior lights just don’t fit in, and they are dirty with very faded black paint.
+An afternoon of outdoor light painting is going to fix all that.

 I think its funny the original builder choose black outside fixtures.
 Maybe when they were shiny and brand new they looked good, but now they are these dull black things stuck on the front of the house.

-As it turns out one light isn’t working correctly so Hubs took it down.
-Not wasting the opportunity I asked if he would take them all down for a quick fixture makeover.
-If the one light continues to malfunction after hubs fixes it, we will need to replace them all.
+As it turns out one exterior light isn’t working correctly so Hubs took it down.
+Not wasting the opportunity I asked if he would tremove them all for a refinish.
+If the one light continues to malfunction after Hubs fixes it, we will need to replace them all.
 In the mean time one spray can of Rustoleum Hammered Brown paint is a much cheaper update, so here’s hoping.

-The lamps were truly gross, I don’t think they have ever been dismantled and cleaned and they certainly show it.
+The lamps were truly gross, we will start with a really good cleaning, ick.
+I don’t think they have ever been dismantled and cleaned and they certainly show it.

-They are obviously very dirt, but once washed thoroughly with a scrub brush the paint was still very faded, and dull with no shine at all.
+They are obviously very dirty, but after giving them a good scrub with a scrub brush, the paint was still very worn and dull with no shine at all.

 While dismantling take pictures of each step are you remove everything.
 I was surprised how many parts the lamp had to it, and even more surprised that I should have taken a few more pictures.

 It was surprising to me how I actually needed to refer to the photos while reassembling the pieces.
 Something simple like which knob is on the top or bottom seems straightforward while dismantling, but I had forgotten, so it was nice to have the pictures for reference.